When you purchase through links on our site, we may earn an affiliate commission at no extra cost to you.

 Trimming tall leylandii from ground level using the Worx WG252E.

-We’ve used the Worx WG252E on tall, established hedges where dragging out a ladder simply isn’t practical.
-The telescopic pole reaches up to 3.5 m, and the adjustable head makes it possible to trim hedge tops safely from the ground — which is the real advantage here.
+We’ve used it on tall, established hedges where dragging out a ladder simply wasn’t practical.
+The telescopic pole and adjustable head make it easier to trim the upper face of a hedge while keeping both feet on the ground.

 Specs & Highlights